On infinitesimal contraction analysis for hybrid systems: Preliminaries

 so~\eqref{eq:variational} is satisfied for times in $[\sigma,t]$.
-Each function that appeared above is continuously differentiable wherever its derivative is evaluated since: Assumption~\ref{assum:system}.1 implies $\phi_{j'}$ and $\phi_{j}$ are continuously differentiable; Assumption~\ref{assum:system}.3 implies $\R|_{\G_{j,j'}}$ is continuously differentiable; and Assumption~\ref{assum:system}.4 implies the time--to--impact $\nu$ is continuously differentiable.
+Each function that appeared above is continuously differentiable wherever its derivative is evaluated since: Assumption~\ref{assum:system}.1 implies $\phi_{j'}$ and $\phi_{j}$ are continuously differentiable; Assumption~\ref{assum:system}.3 implies $\R|_{\G_{j,j'}}$ is continuously differentiable; and Assumption~\ref{assum:system}.4 implies the time-to-impact is continuously differentiable.

 It remains to be shown that $D_r \psi(\sigma,r)$ is related linearly to $\lim_{s\uparrow\sigma} D_r \psi(s,r)$ via a \emph{saltation matrix} of the form in~\eqref{eq:saltmat}.
 To see that this is the case, note that